JamFfm/PHMeasure/README.md

 There are only some lines to change.

 # Known Problems
-- No problems known until now.

 - When using in the rotating mash no stable values are shown
 - Wrong spelling
 - no temperature calibration
-- may use this in future
+- tryed to may use this but I could never make this one work. https://de.aliexpress.com/item/33014998723.html?spm=a2g0o.detail.1000014.1.54b57547AYykrh&gps-id=pcDetailBottomMoreOtherSeller&scm=1007.13338.136569.000000000000000&scm_id=1007.13338.136569.000000000000000&scm-url=1007.13338.136569.000000000000000&pvid=b6a0ab9b-ab55-4e76-9700-2467f4266b62
-https://de.aliexpress.com/item/33014998723.html?spm=a2g0o.detail.1000014.1.54b57547AYykrh&gps-id=pcDetailBottomMoreOtherSeller&scm=1007.13338.136569.000000000000000&scm_id=1007.13338.136569.000000000000000&scm-url=1007.13338.136569.000000000000000&pvid=b6a0ab9b-ab55-4e76-9700-2467f4266b62

-and ADS1115
+- ADS1115: have a look at my ADS1115 Addon.
+This one works even better and more stable

 # Support